 Property taxes are levied by October 1 in conformity with Subtitle E, Texas Property Tax Code.
 Taxes are due upon receipt and all taxes not paid prior to February 1 are deemed delinquent and are subject to such penalty and interest set forth by the Property Tax Code.
 On January 1 of each year, a tax lien attaches to property to secure the payment of all taxes, penalties and interest ultimately imposed.
 Appraised values are established by the Brazoria County Central Appraisal District (the "CAD").
 Taxes are levied by the City Council based on the appraised values received from the CAD.

 F. Receivables

-All receivables are reported at their gross value.
-No provision has been made for an allowance for uncollectible amounts as management anticipates all to be collectible.
+All receivables are reported at their gross value, with the exception of fines and forfeitures receivables.
+A provision has been made for an allowance for uncollectible for fines and forfeitures.